rayaqin/frontendInterviewPrep/GeneralFrontend+React.md

 <br>

 ## **Framework vs Library**
-Frameworks and libraries are both code written by someone else that helps you perform some common tasks in a less verbose way.
+Frameworks and libraries are **both** code written by someone else that **help**s **you perform some common tasks in a less verbose way**.
-Generally frameworks are more opinionated, and limit what you can do and how you can do it, but provide more assistance and leave less to the developer, while the developer can decide when and how to use a library.
+Generally **frameworks are more opinionated**, and limit what you can do and how you can do it, but provide more assistance and leave less to the developer, while the developer can decide when and how to use a library.
 - A library is essentially a set of functions, classes and types.
-Each time you call a function of the library, it does some work and returns control to the client.
+Each time you call a function of the library, it does some work and **returns control to the client**.
-- A framework embodies some abstract design, with more behavior built in.
+- A framework embodies some abstract design, with **more behavior built in**.
 In order to use it you need to insert your behavior into various places in the framework either by subclassing or by plugging in your own classes.
-The framework's code then calls your code at these points.
+The framework's code then **calls your code** at these points.

 <br>
 <br>